-Setting up an iPhone for SmarterMail InteractiveWebs Email What you will need: Your Email address: firstname.lastname@example.org (not that the email address is also your user name) Your Email Account Password In this example we are using iOS 14, and roverx.com.au as the domain with “servcie” being the email address.
+Setting up an iPhone for SmarterMail InteractiveWebs Email (IMAP) There are multiple ways you can connect to your InteractiveWebs email account.
+These methods include, POP3, IMAP, or EXCHANGE.
+This method covers the IMAP connection method.
+What you will need: Your Email address: firstname.lastname@example.org (not that the email address is also your user name) Your Email Account Password In this example we are using iOS 14, and roverx.com.au as the domain with “servcie” being the email address.
 Note too that we have “Dark Mode” enabled for a black background look.
 Yours may look a little different.
 Open you iPhone and Select the Settings Icon Navigate to Mail Select Accounts Select Add Account We are going to set this up as an IMAP account.
 To do this we need to select “Other” from the Add Account List.
-Select Add Mail Account Enter Your Name Enter the email address we provided you as your user name Enter the account password we provided you Enter a description that will help you remember what this account is for Note on… Read More »SmarterMail Email Setup on iPhone – InteractiveWebs
+Select Add Mail Account Enter Your Name Enter the email address we provided… Read More »SmarterMail Email Setup on iPhone (IMAP) – InteractiveWebs

 How Clear Cache in Mautic 3x in cPanel So if you are working with Mautic 3.1 like we are as of today, and you are installing modules that connect to the Mautic API, you will find that after you make Custom Fields Editable Or Enable the API for Mautic in CONFIGURATION / API SETTINGS That you will then need to clear the Cache directory of Mautic before your other Applications will be able to connect to the API.
 Now we are using cPanel and have access in there to the File manager.
 Easier than running an SSH command is to go into the director: var/cache in the Mautic directory.
 In our case here we have it in a directory or folder named marketing.
 You will see a bunch of files here like this: Just delete all of these files from the cache folder.
 That’s it.
 You should then be… Read More »How Clear Cache in Mautic 3x in cPanel